firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

   playerid LIKE ‘AAA%’;
 ```

-If you know that you will use a function in a predicate ahead of time, consider creating a virtual column to store the result of the function.
-You can then use that virtual column in your index and queries.
+If you know that you will use a function in a predicate ahead of time, consider creating a column to store the result of the function.
+You can then use that column in your index and queries.
 This is particularly useful for hashing columns.

 ### With a star schema, include join key columns in the fact table index